Building a Better Norfolk: A Zoning Ordinance of the 21st Century

 - Energy resilience - generate electricity with on-site solar or wind power; install geothermal heating and cooling systems; install green walls; adopt energy efficient lighting; include wiring that allows connection to solar, wind or back-up generator; install cool roof; install solar or tankless water heating system; install back-up generator; provide EV charging stations; use vegetation to shade structure; and/or install reflective shades.

 The ordinance also includes incentives for extinguishing development rights in the Coastal Resilience Overlay district.
-Points can be earned in the Upland Resilience zone by extinguishing development rights by acquiring open space conservation easements or restricting densities of developing in the CRO.
+Points can be earned in the Upland Resilience zone by extinguishing development rights by acquiring open space conservation easements or restricting densities of development in the CRO.

 The new zoning ordinance was informed by prior planning documents: PlaNorfolk2030 (adopted in 2013) and Norfolk Vision 2100, which was adopted in 2016 and defined the city’s approach to flooding, sea-level rise, and long-term resilience.